firesim/firesim/docs/Golden-Gate/Bridges.rst

 Defining A Bridge
 --------------------------

-Bridges have a target-side, consisting of a specially annotated Module, and host-side, which consist of an FPGA-hosted BridgeModule and an optional CPU-hosted BridgeDriver.
+Bridges have a target side, consisting of a specially annotated Module, and host side, which consist of an FPGA-hosted BridgeModule and an optional CPU-hosted BridgeDriver.

-In a mixed-language software simulation, a verilog VPI interface, (i.e, a tick fucntion) is analagous to the target-side of a bridge, with the C++ backing that interface being the host-side.
+In a mixed-language software simulation, a Verilog VPI interface, (i.e, a tick fucntion) is analogous to the target side of a bridge, with the C++ backing that interface being the host side.

-Target-Side
+Target Side
 ----------------------

 In your target-side implementation, you will define a Scala trait that extends Bridge.
-This trait will mix into a Chisel Black Box or a Module, that will extracted by Golden Gate, and driven by your host-side implementation.
+This trait indicates that the module will declared and connected to in the target design, but that its implementation will be provided by a simulation Bridge.
+Once the trait is mixed into a Chisel BlackBox or a Module, that module will be extracted by Golden Gate, and its interface with the rest of the target design will be driven by your host-side implementation.

 This trait has two type parameters and two abstract members you'll need define for your Bridge.
-Note that since you must mix Bridge into either a Chisel Black Box or a Module, you'll of course need to define the IO for that module.
+Note that since you must mix Bridge into either a Chisel BlackBox or a Module, you'll of course need to define the IO for that module.
 That's the interface you'll use to connect to your target RTL.

-Type Paramaters:
+Type Parameters:

 #.
 Host Interface Type [HPType]: The Chisel type of your Bridge's target-land interface.
 This describes how the target interface
 has been divided into seperate token channels.
-One example, HostPort[T], divides a chisel Bundle into a single bi-directional token stream.
+One example, HostPort[T], divides a Chisel Bundle into a single bi-directional token stream.
 #.
 Host Module Type: The type of the Chisel Module you want Golden Gate to connect in-place of your black box.

 Abstract Members: